EdwardS2013/EdwardS2013.github.io/_posts/2022-04-20-count-min-sketch.markdown

 <!-- ![image info](/images/sparse-recovery/eeg.png) -->
 <img src="/images/sparse-recovery/eeg.png" alt="" style=" display: block; margin-left: auto; margin-right: auto; width: 60%;"/>

 EEGs produce large amounts of data, and like the other examples and applications we've seen, this requires large amounts of storage that can quickly become too expensive.
 This problem can be solved by using sparse recovery.
-By treating the EEG inputs as the vector $x$, neuroscientists can recover the electrical brain signals generated by the patient with only $O(s\log n)$ space!
+By treating the EEG inputs as the vector $$x$$, neuroscientists can recover the electrical brain signals generated by the patient with only $$O(s\log n)$$ space!
 With hundreds or thousands of patients, sparse recovery is extremely effective and valuable, allowing more computational and hardware resources to be used for the analysis of the data itself.

 ## References
 1. Prof. Thatchaphol’s EECS 586 Lecture Notes